 It is critical for traders to understand the Auto Deleveraging Mechanism before constructing high leverage/high risk portfolios.

-Users are required to choose a risk limit.
+Wisebitcoin set the position limit for managing the risk of the Perpetual Swap Contract Trading Guide.
 This measure is used to minimize a user’s position risk.
 When the high-tier risk limit of a user’s margin rate is insufficient, the user will be downgraded to a lower tier (close out partial position and lower maintenance margin rate).
 As users amass larger positions, they pose a risk to others on the exchange who may experience a deleveraging event if the position cannot be fully liquidated.
 If the user's position size is higher than the risk limit, then their order will fail.
 Users can adjust the risk limit in the trading interface; however, if a user’s margin does not meet the requirement for that level, the adjustment will fail.

 Wisebitcoin’s current risk limit is as follows: